-NOTE: Experiment_group is used to split the 240 trials into 4 groups.
-Sentential_connective corresponds to different experimental conditions.
-Animal_1_image corresponds to the image of the animal that will be firstly presented to familiarize the participants with the animals used in the test image.
-Test_image, test_audio, and test_audio_length refer to the test image and the test audio as well its length used in the current trial. ia_top_left, ia_top_right, ia_bottom_left, ia_bottom_right refer to the name of the four interest areas in the current trial, i.e., whether it is a “Big open” box, “small closed” box, the small open box containing the “first mentioned” animal in the test audio, or the small open box containing the “second mentioned” animal in the test audio.
-Animal_1_audio and animal_1_audio_length refer to the audio and length of the audio corresponding to the animal_1_image.
-Animal_2_image, animal_2_audio, and animal_2_audio_length correspond the second animal that will be presented.
+NOTE: experiment_group is used to split the 240 trials into 4 groups. sentential_connective corresponds to different experimental conditions. animal_1_image corresponds to the image of the animal that will be firstly presented to familiarize the participants with the animals used in the test image. test_image, test_audio, and test_audio_length refer to the test image and the test audio as well its length used in the current trial. ia_top_left, ia_top_right, ia_bottom_left, ia_bottom_right refer to the name of the four interest areas in the current trial, i.e., whether it is a “Big open” box, “small closed” box, the small open box containing the “first mentioned” animal in the test audio, or the small open box containing the “second mentioned” animal in the test audio. animal_1_audio and animal_1_audio_length refer to the audio and length of the audio corresponding to the animal_1_image. animal_2_image, animal_2_audio, and animal_2_audio_length correspond the second animal that will be presented.
 One thing to stress is that the sequence to present the two animals is counterbalanced with respect to whether the animal is mentioned in the first or in the second half of the test audios.

 Frame the Theoretical Prediction with regard to the Experimental Design.